 Lippmann wasn’t alone in his studies of media and meaning at the time, as propaganda techniques were being developed all around the world.
 One might view the totalitarian regimes of the decades that followed Lippmann’s book as experiments in how far pseudo-environments could be manipulated via mass media technologies.

-Radio, cinema, and industrial printing had a way of augmenting totalitarian control and the regimes of Nazi Germany, the Soviet Union, and Mao’s China, among others, completely deranged their populations through total ideological reconfigurations of their W3.
+Radio, cinema, and industrial printing had a way of augmenting totalitarian control and the regimes of Nazi Germany, the Soviet Union, and Mao’s China, among others, completely deranged their populations through total ideological reconfigurations of their World Three.

-After the world wars, propaganda techniques were picked up by the free markets in liberal democracies, and experimental work evolved into the advertising and public relations industries of today.
-The information landscape we now inhabit is full of meticulously contrived messaging distributed at mass scales to elicit pre-determined behaviours from you.
+After the world wars, propaganda techniques were picked up by the free markets in Liberal democracies, and experimental work evolved into the advertising and public relations industries of today.
+The information landscape we now inhabit is full of meticulously crafted messaging distributed on a mass scale to elicit predetermined behaviours from you.
 The practice is so commonplace that complaining about it is like yelling at a cloud.

 “Language is the house of being.
 In its home man dwells.
 Those who think and those who create with words are the guardians of this home.”